MiKL-B/note-taking-app/README.md

 - Manage permissions for treeview
 - Add menu item documentation
 - Improve import notes tags with restrictions
+- When some actions like close application, save the previous note selected
 ---

 # To Implement

 ## Feature Folder & File
+- Add a sub menu item in "File" to create a vault if not existing one
 - Create a vault like obsidian to store notes in the AppLocalData (Thoth notes) (data of the app)
+- "new folder" (vault) with a confirm and input for the folder name otherwise thoth notes

 - Find this path to write and read notes (files)
-- When some actions like close application, save the previous note selected with an alert
 - Format the header of the notes in order to retrieve the status, tags ...
-- Add a sub menu item in "File" to create a vault if not existing one
 - Allow permissions according to the actions (create dir, create file, read dir, read file)
 - BaseDirectory.AppLocalData with permissions, allow to create in C:\Users\{Username}\AppData\Local\Thoth
 - find the path for MacOs et Linux
-- Review the different functions for new, new folder, open ...
-- "new folder" (vault) with a confirm and input for the folder name otherwise thoth notes

 - can create many folders (vault) ?
 - Lock files / folders
 - Debug with log files